MihaiDavid05/Mask-to-COCO-JSON/README.md

 - `exporter.save()`
 - `check_export_results()`

-In `main.py` you will find instructions about the usage by reading the CLI arguments details.
-Also, a step by step code that uses all the functionalities is provided.
+In `main.py` you will find instructions about the usage in the CLI arguments details.
+Also, a step by step code that uses all the functionalities is provided in this script.

 For UECFOODPIXCOMPLETE, here is an example of program call:
 ```bash